 - title,

-- resume/s,
+- resume,

 - location(s) where work will be performed,

 - itemize the total cost and the number of estimated hours for each individual named above.

-Offerors must provide 3 reference names, address, contact person, phone numbers and email for similar projects the offeror's firm has completed.
+Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.